bshlgrs/consciousness/version-for-report/report.md

 The two theories implemented are a variation of Drescher's "qualia as gensyms" theory, and Kammerer's theoretical introspection hypothesis (TIH).
 Qualia as gensyms is intended to explain the ineffibility of qualia, and TIH attempts to explain why it is that it seems meaningless to say that our conscious experience is illusory.

 I have extended "qualia as gensyms" to handle situations of partial ineffibility like our experience of color.

-TODO: check that that's what partial ineffibility is.

 ## Example run of the program